 What is this Cloud?

-Once a term exclusively used to describe a ball of condensed water vapor miles in the sky.
+Once a term exclusively used to describe a ball of condensed water vapour miles in the sky.
 It is now commonly cropping up in relation to technology.

 So what is “The Cloud”?
 If you’ve ever been inside a computer server room, you will see racks and racks of servers.
 This is where software, applications and data is stored.
 It is accessed by users through the computers on the network.
 This type of arrangement is called an On-premise infrastructure.